timescale/docs/api/dimensions.md

 num_partitions    | 2
 ```

-Get information about dimensions of a hypertable that has 2 time based dimensions
+Get information about dimensions of a hypertable that has two time-based dimensions.
 ``` sql
 CREATE TABLE hyper_2dim (a_col date, b_col timestamp, c_col integer);
 SELECT table_name from create_hypertable('hyper_2dim', 'a_col');